sudocrystal/cs-fundamentals/interview-prep/interview-questions-data-structures.md

 How is this data going to be accessed?
 Do we need to optimize for latency or space?

-+ Website User Preferences
-  - Design a system to store customer preferences (like default language, favorite color, shoe size) where every attribute will have a default value if not set by the user
-  - Write getAttribute(name)
-  - Write getAllAtrributes()
-  - What if we want to change the default value of attributes that are not set by customers?
 + Parking Lot for monthly parking
   - Design a system where customers are assigned a specific spot
   - Write isFullyBooked()